 \begin{definition}[Quantum Statistical Zero-Knowledge (\QSZK)] A promise problem $(L_{yes}, L_{no})$ belongs to \QSZK\ if there exists a uniform family of polynomial-size quantum circuits $V = \{V_n\}_{n > 0}$, known as a verifier such that the following conditions are satisfied: \begin{itemize} \item Completeness.
 For each $x \in L_{yes}$, there exists a prover $P(x)$ exchanging polynomially-many quantum messages with $V(x)$ that makes $V(x)$ accept with probability greater than $2/3$, \item Soundness.
 For each $x \in L_{no}$, any prover $P(x)$ exchanging polynomially-many quantum messages with $V(x)$ will make $V(x)$ accept with probability at most $1/3$, \item Zero-Knowledge.
 There exists a uniform family of polynomial-size quantum circuits $S = \{ S_n \}_{n > 0}$, known as a simulator, as well as a negligible function $\varepsilon : \mathbb{N} \rightarrow [0,1]$ such that for all $x \in L_{yes}$, $S(x)$ produces a state that is $\varepsilon$-close in trace distance to the transcript of $V(x) \leftrightarrow P(x)$. \end{itemize} \end{definition}

-As was shown by Ben-Aroya, Schwartz and Ta-Shma~\cite{bst}, the following problem is \QSZK-complete under polynomial-time reductions: \begin{definition}[Quantum Entropy Difference (\QED)~\cite{bst}] Let $C_1$ and $C_2$ be quantum circuits acting on $n + k$ qubits such that $depth(C_1)$ is $O(log(n+k))$ and $depth(C_2)$ is $O(log(n + k))$.
+As was shown by Ben-Aroya, Schwartz and Ta-Shma~\cite{bst}, the following problem is \QSZK-complete under polynomial-time reductions: \begin{definition}[Quantum Entropy Difference (\QED)~\cite{bst}] Let $C_1$ and $C_2$ be quantum circuits acting on $n + k$ qubits.
 Define the following $n$-qubit mixed states:

 Given $n$, $k$ and descriptions of $C_1$ and $C_2$ as input, decide whether:

 or